-- Do not sit for long hours at a single place till the perineum is sore.
+- Do not sit for long hours at a single place as the perineum may be sore.

 - The wound should be exposed to air as much as possible.

-- You can plan for warm soaks in the bathtub or a sit-in bath after 24 hours have passed since delivery.
-In this form of bath, a shallow basin is filled with hot water and put over your toilet seat.
+- You can plan for warm soaks in the bathtub or a sit-in bath.
+You can even add potassium permanganate to the bath once 24 hours have passed since delivery.
+In this form of a bath, a shallow basin is filled with hot water and put over your toilet seat.
 The utility of it is that you can soak your perineal area several times a day without having to get into a tub full of water and undress each time.
 Most hospitals have this form of bath in their repertoire, and if you desire, you can take it home as well.
 It is also available at most drug stores.